The 7 Types of Insecurities in a Relationship You Should Know About

 “While it’s not uncommon for both men and women to experience insecurities related to finances, they may manifest differently among them,” explains Washington.

-“For instance, a woman who is financially insecure may fear appearing as if she is overly reliant on her partner, and may exude excessive independence to the point where she is unwilling or unable to ask for help even if needed.
+“For instance, a woman who is financially insecure may fear appearing as if she is overly reliant on her partner and may exude excessive independence to the point where she is unwilling or unable to ask for help even if needed.
 Whereas men oftentimes feel insecure in relationships where their partners out-earn them.
 This can often create distance, emotional strain, and a difficult power dynamic that results in competition between partners.”

-Professional insecurity
+5. Professional insecurity

 “Similarly one may experience professional insecurities in their relationships if they feel that their partner has achieved more success, is on a higher level, or is more well-educated,” Washington explains.

-Professional insecurity can make someone feel like they’re “less than” their partner.
 “Sometimes this may result in one, not being supportive of their partners, professional endeavors, or accomplishments,” says Washington.

 “For instance, the husband of a successful woman with a demanding career may not want to support her by taking on more responsibility at home.
 In fact, he may make unreasonable demands that she does more than her fair share of childcare or household chores.”

-Social insecurity
+6. Social insecurity

-“Social insecurity often stems from one’s beliefs that they have little or no importance or value in the eyes of others,” says Washington.
 “Those with a history of strained or otherwise unhealthy family relationships, a lack of friends, or support outside of their significant other are more likely to experience social insecurity.”

 Experiencing social insecurity might make you excessively demanding of your partner's attention and validation.

-Overcoming insecurities takes time and effort, but it’s not impossible.
 “The most effective thing you can do to overcome these insecurities in a relationship is to communicate them with your partner,” says Suarez-Angelino.

 “While this is the last thing you most likely want to do, it’s the one that is going to help you overcome your insecurities to better understand them and work on them both as an individual and within the partnership,” she adds.